Meet the Devotional Speakers for Fall Semester 2022

 Devotionals typically last 7–10 minutes and can be viewed at 4:00 p.m.
 (MDT/UTC-6) on the BYU-Pathway Facebook page and later on the BYU-Pathway speeches page.
 Students responsible for leading the lesson in their gathering that week will facilitate a discussion around topics shared in the devotional.
 All participants are invited to watch, share, and discuss these inspiring messages.

 About the Speakers

 BYU-Pathway President Brian K. Ashton and Sister Melinda Ashton

 Brian K. Ashton is the president of BYU-Pathway.
 President Ashton was the organization’s first vice president of field operations and has also served as Second Counselor in the Church’s Sunday School General Presidency.
 He received a bachelor’s degree from Brigham Young University and an MBA from Harvard University and previously led an EdTech start-up.

-Melinda Ashton graduated from BYU and later attended medical school in Chicago.
-She served in the Spain Malaga Mission.
-Together, Brian and Melinda presided over the Texas Houston South Mission from 2012 to 2015.
-They are the parents of seven children.
+Melinda Ashton graduated from BYU and later attended medical school in Chicago, Illinois.
+She served in the Spain Malaga Mission and later presided with Brian over the Texas Houston South Mission from 2012 to 2015.
+Melinda and Brian are the parents of seven children.

-Elder Quentin L. Cook, Quorum of the Twelve Apostles
+Elder Neil L. Andersen, Quorum of the Twelve Apostles